hraberg/deuce/README.md

 [Marginalia](http://hraberg.github.io/deuce/uberdoc.html) | [Codox](http://hraberg.github.io/deuce/codox) | [Skip to below updates](#preparing-emacs) | [Contributors](https://github.com/hraberg/deuce#contributors) | [Dependencies](https://github.com/hraberg/deuce#dependencies)

+**2015-03-08 deuce.js**

+I've spent the last month hacking on an unfinished JavaScript Zile clone which lives under [`resources/public`](https://github.com/hraberg/deuce/blob/master/resources/public), see the `README` in that directory.
+This is not an actual port of Emacs, and there's no Emacs Lisp, but I definitely plan to add Clojure into the mix.
+The idea is to eventually learn from both this experiment and Deuce proper to find an approach forward.
+Now time has come to work elsewhere.
+To be continued.

 **2015-02-06**

 I've revisited Deuce this past week and done some house cleaning to make it slightly more attractive to work on: